 There are 39 rooms at Marktgasse Hotel, each boasting a different floorplan and decor.
 Some rooms retain original features like stucco and oak parquet flooring, but all are styled with modern designer furniture.

-The Cosy and Generous rooms are standard sized rooms with bright walls and comfortable beds.
-The junior suites have seating areas in addition to the sleeping area, and the junior suite with rooftop terrace has a generous balcony overlooking Zürich.
-The Marktgasse suite is the largest suite, with a separate living room that can be closed off from the bedroom.
+The Small Double, Medium Double and Large Double rooms have a minimalist style with bright walls and comfortable beds, while the more generously sized Historic Doubles have individual period features.
+Junior Suites are slightly more spacious, with seating areas as well as the sleeping area, and one has a rooftop terrace with a large balcony overlooking Zürich.
+The Marktgasse Suite offers the most space, with a separate living room that you can close off from the bedroom.

 Food and drink

-- The hotel’s restaurant, IGNIV Zürich, is helmed by three-Michelin star chef Andreas Carminada.
+- The hotel’s fine-dining restaurant, IGNIV Zürich, is helmed by three-Michelin-star chef Andreas Carminada.

-- The hotel also has a cafe called delish that serves a variety of breakfast options, pastries, cocktails, wines and local beers.
-There is also outdoor patio seating.
+- The hotel also has a cafe, delish - la pinseria, which serves a variety of breakfast options, pastries, cocktails, wines and local beers.
+There's also outdoor patio seating.

 Facilities and activities